amit6667/https-prod.liveshare.vsengsaas.visualstudio.com-join-23594ADBD9D3266A4E41C9DEF27AAE27805A/Notes/Day03.md

     - I need a body
     - I need a path variable for id

+- Delete One
+    - Delete
+    - I need a path variable for id
+    - I do not need a body

 # AutoIncrementer

 Timestamp: 15:15

 - the worst autoincremeter

+# To Learn

+- Lambda
+- Streams API